amirhosseinchoghaei/Passwall/README.md

 ⚡ Full Automatic installation Packages Just in one step

-⚡ Install XRAY On Temp Space if you dont have Enough Disk Space (Smart)
+⚡ Install XRAY On Temp Space if You Don't Have Enough Disk Space (Smart)

 ⚡ IRAN IP & Domain Traffic Direct (100%)